mastbaum/chroma-server/README.md

 -----
 To run a chroma server:

-    $ chroma-server [address]
+    $ chroma-server <detector> [options]

-where `address` is optional.
+where options include `--address=ADDRESS`.
 The default server address is `tcp://*:5024`, i.e. listening on all interfaces on port 5024.

 Clients
 -------
 The chroma server expects to receive ROOT-serialized `ChromaPhotonList` objects.
-The class definition is located in `src/`.
+The class definition is located in `src/ChromaPhotonList.hh`.

 Package Usage
 -------------